General FAQ

 Keep valuables secure

-Avoid flashing phones or cash
+Avoid flashing phones or large amounts of cash

 Follow staff guidance, especially at night